marlonnardi/JsonToDelphi/README.md

 # Delphi-JsonToDelphiClass

-## This is a fork of Petar Georgiev with improvements of Jens Borrisholt
+## This is a fork of Petar Georgiev with improvements of Jens Borrisholt and Marlon Nardi

 ## JsonToDelphi Online